 Provided the period of rudderless-ness is less than 6 months, you will probably find things in OK shape.

 No champion steps in, and engineering, finding themselves unfettered, starts to structurally alter the plans.
-The parts of the roadmap that they didn’t agree with get prioritized low, and new “cool stuff” starts getting added at the top of the list.
+They were always suspicious of product management and marketing not knowing what they know.
+The parts of the roadmap that they didn’t agree with get prioritized low (or dropped altogether), and new “cool stuff” starts getting added at the top of the list.
 Often an engineering program manager or director of engineering will be leading this path.
 The true hazard is that it tears the roadmap to shreds, and when they finally hire a product manager (and it will take a long time, as good candidates will realize the mess and will withdraw from consideration), there will be a pretty brutal transition period when the new product manager wrests control from engineering.
 To be successful, this product manager needs to hit the ground running, and have enough gravitas to grab the reins.

 Often, this lack of a product manager will last for more than a year.
 In really drastic cases, they will have gone through 2 outside recruiters, 5 or 6 really strong candidates, made offers to 2 or 3, all declined, you know that the candidates have figured this out.
 The organization is in serious danger of reverting to being engineering lead.

 Places like this might never get a good product manager in the doors.
 They will likely settle for a second or third tier (or, worse, a first time in the role) product manager.
 Unfortunately, with out a top tier product manager, they will likely never recover.
 One company that I interviewed at was like this.
 They went through 5 product managers in under 7 years.
 All relocated to the area, and then terminated at fairly high cost shortly thereafter.